-We've been in Cyprus for 10 days now and have tasted through the portfolios of the top 20% wine producers in the country.
-There are many good Cypriot wines, a few that need a lot of work, a handful of fine wines, and two or three that we would consider collector wines.
+We've been in Cyprus for 10 days and tasted through the portfolios of probably the top 20% wine producers in the country.
+There are many good Cypriot wines, a few that need a lot of work, a handful of fine wines, and two or three that we would consider 'collector wines'.
 The thing is that the local market isn't demanding for this sort of age-worthy wines.
 However, it is necessary for an emerging wine country to have them because these critics' darlings can help to catapult the wine country's name onto the international stage.
-Here's Matt catching up with the @vlassides.winery maker of the Cypriot "collector-style" wine that we absolutely love and might consider it to be the best Cypriot red we've come across. ❤️Remember to follow us here, Facebook (exotic wine travel), and YouTube.com/exoticwinetravel to catch the upcoming full video! #CypriotWine #VisitCyprus #CyprusInYourHeart
+Here's Matt catching up with @vlassides.winery, the maker of the Cypriot 'collector-style' wine that we absolutely love and might consider it to be the best Cypriot red we've come across. ❤️Remember to follow us here, Facebook (exotic wine travel), and YouTube.com/exoticwinetravel to catch the upcoming full video! #CypriotWine #VisitCyprus #CyprusInYourHeart

-- Cyprus escaped the phylloxera plague, and thus its rootstocks have not been grafted with other species; although sometimes, international varieties may be grafted onto the roots of local varieties (where both varieties belong to Vitis vinifera).
+- Cyprus escaped the phylloxera plague, so its rootstocks remain ungrafted; although sometimes, international varieties may be grafted onto the roots of local varieties (where both varieties belong to Vitis vinifera).

 - The climate is predominantly Mediterranean.
-Irrigation is permitted although water availability is limited.
-Climate hazards are mostly hail, and frost in higher-elevation vineyards.
+Climate hazards are mostly hail and frost in higher-elevation vineyards.
 Humidity level is low though some areas have its own microclimate that can develop Botrytis cinerea.

-- Cyprus has some of the highest vineyards in Europe, which can reach over 1,400 meters above sea level.
+- Cyprus has some of the highest vineyards in Europe, reaching over 1,400 meters above sea level.

 The @kyperounda_winery is widely regarded as the best producer in Cyprus.
-Its 1,400-1,500m, volcanic soil vineyards produce some of the most mineraly and layered wine. ❤️Remember to follow us on Facebook (exotic wine travel) and YouTube.com/exoticwinetravel to catch the upcoming full episode🍾 #CypriotWine #CyprusInYourHeart #VisitCyprus
+Its >1,400m-in-attitude, volcanic-soil vineyards produce some of the most mineral-driven and layered wines. ❤️Remember to follow us on Facebook (exotic wine travel) and YouTube.com/exoticwinetravel to catch the upcoming full episode🍾 #CypriotWine #CyprusInYourHeart #VisitCyprus

 Many new materials on Cypriot wine will be out soon!
-Here's a preview video of our upcoming episode with Lefteris, the winemaker and co-founder at @theanamaconcept.
-In this clip, Lefteris explains briefly what the famous Cypriot dessert wine Commandaria is all about. 🍷Remember to follow us on Facebook (exotic wine travel) and YouTube.com/exoticwinetravel to catch the upcoming full episode🍾 #CypriotWine #CyprusInYourHeart #VisitCyprus
+Here's a preview video of our upcoming episode with Lefteris Mohianakis, the winemaker and co-founder at @theanamaconcept.
+In this clip, Lefteris explains briefly what the famous Cypriot dessert wine Commandaria is about. 🍷Remember to follow us on Facebook (exotic wine travel) and YouTube.com/exoticwinetravel to catch the upcoming full episode🍾 #CypriotWine #CyprusInYourHeart #VisitCyprus

-- Up until the late 1980s, almost all the Cypriot wine was made by wineries located near the docks of Limassol or Paphos, namely the big four: Etko, Keo, Loel, and Sodap.
+- Up until the late 1980s, almost all the Cypriot wines were made by wineries located near the docks of Limassol or Paphos, namely the big four: Etko, Keo, Loel, and Sodap.
 Today, the market is wonderfully diverse with over 60 registered wineries.
-Among those are two registered organic producers and more than a handful of wineries are run by academically trained viticulturists and enologists.
+Among those are two registered organic producers and more than a handful of the wineries are run by academically trained viticulturists and enologists.

 Based on the initial research we did prior to our trip, we knew that @zambartaswineries is one of the must-visit places in Cyprus.
 This winery is even mentioned in an article by @jancisrobinson.
-Compared to the rest of the Cypriot wineries, Zambartas runs on a small production of around 85,000 bottles per year.
+Compared to the rest of the Cypriot wineries, Zambartas is a relatively small production, at around 85,000 bottles per year.
 Our absolute fave from this winery is the Lefkada-Shiraz 2013. ❤️To catch the full upcoming episode of our shoot, follow us here, Facebook (exotic wine travel), and YouTube.com/exoticwinetravel! #CypriotWine #VisitCyprus #CyprusInYourHeart

 Many new materials on Cypriot wine will be out soon!
 Here's a preview video of our upcoming episode with Costas, the owner of @tsiakkas.winery.
 In this clip, Costas talks about a Cypriot indigenous red wine variety called Maratheftiko. 🍷Remember to follow us on Facebook (exotic wine travel) and YouTube.com/exoticwinetravel to catch the upcoming full episode🍾 #CypriotWine #CyprusInYourHeart #VisitCyprus